Graduate Studies History

 - The Master of Arts in Teaching (M.A.T.) was originally a collaborative program with Marshall University until 2005-2006.
 In 2006-2007, Shepherd started a separate M.A.T. with research requirements in the field, a culminating portfolio project, and required national examinations for teacher certification.

-- The Master of Arts in College Student Development Administration (M.A.-CSDA) started enrolling students in the summer of 2006 and requires research in the field as well as major comprehensive examinations.
+- The Master of Arts in College Student Development Administration (M.A.-CSDA) started enrolling students in the summer of 2006 and requires research in the field.

 - The Master of Music in Music Education (M.M.M.E.) started enrolling students in the summer of 2007.
 Current research requirements include research papers and major music productions.
 Students complete a thesis or final project and an oral examination before a faculty committee.
 NOTE: This program will be phased out and discontinued during the 2016-2017 academic year.

-*A graduate certificate program in Appalachian Studies began enrolling and accepting students in fall 2014.
+- *A graduate certificate program in Appalachian Studies began enrolling and accepting students in fall 2014.
+Note that students enrolled solely in a certificate program do not qualify for financial aid.

 Graduate Studies Vision